Study Medicine In UK For International Students

 How to Apply to Study Medicine in the UK

-• Register with UCAS: You must first create an account on the UCAS website.
+1. Register with UCAS: First, create an account on the UCAS website and select the correct course code for medicine.

-• Fill in your details: Provide your personal information, academic history, and course choices.
+2. Complete Your Profile: Fill in your details, academic history, and course preferences.

 Interview Preparation